gemini/engine-takehome-interview/README.md

 For each trade produced by your application, your application must print a string followed by a newline.
 This string must being with the word `TRADE` and be followed by the `Instrument`, `OrderID`, `ContraOrderID`, `Quantity`, and `Price` of the trade.

 Once the input stream is fully consumed, your application shall print all orders that remain on each side of every order book.
 The `SELL` side of each order book shall be printed first; the `BUY` side of each order book shall be printed last.
 For each side of every order book, orders shall be printed in the order in which they arrived.
+Note that arrival order is different from each order's price/time priority.

 Please ensure that you leave exactly one line of whitespace between each portion of the requested output.